nitugmohan/DATA-441-Project1/README.md

 ## Locally Weighted Regression

+With linear regression, one can make predictions as a weighted combination of the input feature values, with positive of negative weights; it is used for computing linear relationships between an input (X) and output (Y).
+To put it plainly, a straight line should be able to easily split/categorize the data.
+This follows the equation of:

+$$\text{Predicted Value} = weight_1 \cdot \text{Feature}_1 + weight_2 \cdot \text{Feature}_2 + ... + weight_p \cdot \text{Feature}_p $$

+However, if there is a non-linear relationship between X and Y, it might be better to utilize a locally weighted regression.

 **Main Idea:** Trends and associations are generally nonlinear; however, *locally*, trends can be interpreted linearly.

 In this context, local properties are relative to a metric.
 A metric is a method by which we compute the distance between two observations.
 Observations contain multiple features, and if they are numeric, we can see them as vectors in a finite-dimensional Euclidean space.